Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 13. Hanging Diaper Caddy Organizer

-For better organization of miscellaneous items such as hygiene products or loose individual items such as unpackaged diapers, use a caddy to store the items and conveniently hang them from the side of your changing table.
+For better organization of miscellaneous items such as hygiene products or loose individual items such as unpackaged diapers, use a caddy to store them and conveniently hang them from the side of your changing table.

-You can store your baby powder, diaper rash cream, wipes, extra diapers, backup changing pad cover, and liners in your hanging diaper caddy.
+You can store your baby powder, diaper rash cream, wipes, extra diapers, backup changing pad cover, liners, and a bottle of hand sanitizer in your hanging diaper caddy.

 14. Diaper Genie and 15.
 Refill Bags

-Having some air freshener on hand is nice after messy diaper changes, even if you have a diaper genie.
+Even if you have a diaper genie, having some air freshener on hand is nice after messy diaper changes.

-There may be soiled clothes lying around for a short time, causing additional odors or just an unpleasant smelling diaper experience.
+Soiled clothes may lie around for a short time, causing additional odors or just an unpleasant-smelling diaper experience.

-A little mist of Febreze will help give a burst of pleasantly scented freshness in the air.
+A little bit of Febreze will help give a burst of pleasantly scented freshness in the air.

-With these items, you will have a well-stocked and prepared diaper changing station for handling any situation that may arise while handling diaper changes.
+With these diapering essentials, you will have a well-stocked and prepared diaper changing station for handling any situation that may arise while handling diaper changes.

-I have all these in mine, and lacking even just one of them would make my diaper changing station so much less functional and efficient.
+I have all these in mine, and lacking even one of them would make my diaper-changing station much less functional and efficient.